New Canaan Child Custody Lawyer

 In Connecticut, there is a general overriding presumption that it is best for children if both of their parents are actively involved in their life.
 For this reason, state courts favor some form of shared parenting (joint legal custody) following a divorce or a separation.
 Parents are encouraged to work together to come to custody & visitation that works effectively for their family.

 However, that is not to say that sole custody can never be awarded.
 Quite the contrary, Connecticut courts have the power to award one parent sole custody if doing so is deemed in the best interests of the child.
 If you have any specific questions about sole custody or joint custody, please do not hesitate to contact our New Canaan-based family law attorneys for immediate help.

 Connecticut Parenting Plans

 A Parenting Plan is a written agreement between two parents that lays out each parent's rights and responsibilities concerning the custody and care of their children.
 A parenting plan typically includes provisions addressing legal custody (i.e., decision-making), as well as a detailed parenting schedule.

 No two parenting plans are exactly alike.
-The Family Law Firm of Healy + Eliot is committed to helping families in Fairfield, County, Connecticut negotiate and craft Parenting Plans specifically tailored to address the unique needs of any particular family, and in a manner that preserves and protects the safety and well-being of children.
+The Family Law Firm Healy Eliot + McCann is committed to helping families in Fairfield County, Connecticut negotiate and craft Parenting Plans specifically tailored to address the unique needs of any particular family, and in a manner that preserves and protects the safety and well-being of children.

 Best Interests of the Child